wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

 ![alt text](https://raw.githubusercontent.com/wso2-extensions/apim-handler-pingai/master/images/responseFlow.png)

 ## ASE Model Creation
-For every API deployed with this feature, there will be a new model created at the security engine.
-Security decisions will be taken according to this model.
-A Template of the ASE configuration file is used with default values and API context is used as the url.
-When OAuth protected, authentication token is sent as the API key with default header name “APIKey”.
-If any of these values needs to be changed with API, that can be done with additional properties.
-Model creation request will be sent to the ASE REST API when the API’s state is changed to PUBLISHED from CREATE state or PROTOTYPED state.
-Once the API state changes to RETIRED, this model will be deleted.
+There is a new model created in the security engine for every API deployed with this feature.
+Security decisions are taken according to this model.
+A template of the ASE configuration file is used with default values and the API context is used as the URL.
+When OAuth protection is enabled, the authentication token is sent as the API key with the default header name “APIKey”.
+If you need to change any of the default values with regard to an API, you can do this by adding additional properties.
+If you need to change any of the default values with regard to all the APIs, you can do this by updating the default JSON (apim-handler-pingai-<version>/src/main/resources/org/wso2/carbon/apimgt/securityenforcer/internal/samplePingAIManagementPayload.json) file.
+However, note that after you change the default JSON, you can not change it back, because it is inside the bundle.
+Therefore, if you need to change it back, you have to build the apim-handler-pingai distribution again.
+ The model creation request is sent to the ASE REST API when the API’s state changes from the CREATE state or PROTOTYPED state to the PUBLISHED state.
+When the API state changes to RETIRED, this model will be deleted.

 #### ASE configurations - API JSON configuration file